laurenbarker/push-to-share/README.md

     pip install -r requirements.txt

 Copy `cp sharepush/settings/source-dist.py` to `sharepush/settings/source.py`.
-NOTE: This is your local settings file, which overrides the settings in `sharepush/settings/base.py`.
+NOTE: This is your local settings file.
 It will not be added to source control, so change it as you wish.

     $ cp sharepush/settings/source-dist.py sharepush/settings/source.py